Saturday, February 13, 2010

 Today included a trip to the लाल िकला (red fort) - where I picnicked beside the मोती मिस्जद:

-I stopped for tea in the Heritage Tea house and visited a nearby tea merchant, Aap Ki Pasand.
+Of course I stopped for tea in the Heritage Tea house and visited a nearby tea merchant, Aap Ki Pasand.
 I am now the proud owner of spring-picked tea buds from Darjeeling, smoky tea from Sikkim, and Assam's pungent black brew, any of which I will be happy to brew and drink with you once I return...

 But my day would not have been complete without a stop to India's anti-Borders, the Nai Sarak book bazar in Chandni Chownk...
 Below is my new favorite store, Munshiram Manoharlal Publishers: